fountainhead-cash/slpqueryd/README.md

 }
 ```

-When you send the query to a bitdb node, it will respond with the following result:
+When you send the query to a slpdb node, it will respond with the following result:

 ![raw](./img/raw.png)